🎯 TL;DR — Quick Answer

 Does the VA loan limit affect multi-family purchases?

 Veterans with full entitlement (no active VA loans) have no VA loan limit in most counties.
-Veterans with reduced entitlement (due to an existing VA loan) may encounter loan limits that affect how much they can borrow without a down payment.
+Veterans with reduced entitlement (because of an existing VA loan) may encounter loan limits that affect how much they can borrow without a down payment.

 Can I buy a mixed-use property (residential + commercial) with a VA loan?